jboss-developer/jboss-unifiedpush-quickstarts/push-helloworld-android/README.md

 #### 2. Send a Push Message

-You can send a push notification to your device using the Unified Push Server console by completing the following steps:
+You can send a push notification to your device using the JBoss Unified Push Server console by completing the following steps:

-1. Log into the Unified Push Server OpenShift instance console.
+1. Log into the JBoss Unified Push Server OpenShift instance console.
 2. Click `Send Push`.
 3. From the `Applications` list, select the application.
 4. In the `Messages` field, type the text to be sent as the push notification.